UniversoExpandido/UE/README.md

 It is this game the SWGEmu project focuses to recreate at a specific milestone referred to as Pre-CU, or Pre-Combat Upgrade.
 The Combat Upgrade was a set of game changes which radically changed the game-play, to the dislike of thousands of players.
 These changes led to the founding of this project, in an attempt to "recreate" the game as it was during the Pre-CU era.
 At SWGEmu, Emulator refers to the software the SWGEmu team is building.
 This Emulator is meant to imitate Sony Online Entertainment's server-side software, which hosted the galaxies of Star Wars Galaxies during the Pre-CU era.

-### Universo Expandido es un servidor dedicado a participantes de habla espaÑola.
-Por ese motivo se está llevando a cabo la traducción del juego.
+### "Universo Expandido" es un servidor basado en el sistema Pre-CU dedicado a participantes de habla espaÑola.
+### Por ese motivo se está llevando a cabo la traducción del juego.

 ## How to Build